 So why risk giving your dog extremely strong and potentially dangerous diuretics when they don't even target the underlying mechanisms of CPLE?
 Instead, many dog owners have found that Neprofin provides a better, safer alternative.

-Neprofin is a combination of powerful anti-inflammatory enzymes and antioxidants that digest circulatory proteins and reduce swelling.
-This powerful formula was specifically formulated for dogs and performance race animals, like thoroughbred race horses.
-This blend of natural ingredients works to not only relieve the hazardous symptoms of CPLE but also target the underlying disease mechanisms, restoring your dog's good health.
+Neprofin PET formula is a combination of powerful natural anti-inflammatory enzymes and antioxidants that digest circulatory proteins and reduce swelling.
+This powerful formula was specifically formulated for dogs and other household pets.
+The blend of natural ingredients works to not only relieve the hazardous symptoms of CPLE, but also target the underlying disease mechanisms, restoring your dog's good health.

 Bromelain is a protein-dissolving enzyme extracted from the flesh and stem of the pineapple plant.
 It has been shown in a number of studies to prevent edema as well as reduce any swelling and fluid accumulation that has already occurred .
 In one clinical study, oral bromelain use was shown to inhibit edema formation by more than 40% , while another study showed the oral bromelain administration reduced existing edema by 50% for up to 12 hours after supplementation .
 Based on these and other clinical results, experts have concluded that bromelain increases tissue permeability by breaking down fibrin and promoting the reabsorption of edema fluid into the blood circulation .